Skip to main content

 Agronomy

-On the basis of soil fertility and the environmental conditions of Agronomy and Crop Science is the central production level of organic farming.
+Based on soil fertility and environmental conditions, crop and plant production is the central production level of organic farming.
 It produces food for humans or feed for livestock.
-Organic farming synthetic chemical pesticides and the use of easily soluble mineral fertilizers are not allowed.
-This poses enormous challenges for the practice on product quality and production quantity.
-In the research the main focus is the development of improved processing techniques to produce more stable and high quality products.
-Priorities in research are nutrient management, control of pests, diseases and weeds and efficient working methods.
+In organic farming, synthetic chemical pesticides and the use of soluble mineral fertilizers are not permitted.
+This presents significant challenges for maintaining product quality and production levels.
+Research focuses on developing improved methods and techniques to produce more stable and high-quality products.
+Key research areas include nutrient management, pest, disease, and weed control, as well as soil-conserving cultivation techniques.

 Ongoing projects